mbagg4152/protein-flavonoid-thesis-project/README.md

 The logical functions are used in the function ```finish_up``` in kegg-prog.py.
 For each plant's total EC list, the program will loop through each of the flavonoids' logical requirements, which are held held in the list of ```ChemData``` objects called ```data_lists```, where each item ```chem_data``` has a property ```chem_data.label``` that is passed to a function in ```compoundinfo.py``` called ```flav_check```, which then determines the logical function to be called.
 If the result of ```flav_check``` returns as true, then the current plant's name will be appended to the list of plants, which is held in ```chem_data.species```.

 ---
+## ```chem-py-project/project/lib/knapsackinfo.py```
+This program uses the 'wget' command in order to pull the information for each of the species from KNApSAcK.
+For each plant, it compiles a list of entries from the database if the entry line contains one of the flavonoids of interest.
+This program was written with the purpose of making data collection for both the compounds and their relatives easier.
+More searching will be done in order to determine how easy or difficult it would be to update this code to work with other databases.

+__Note:__ It will not work correctly if the wget system command is not installed (currently unsure if wget is available for Windows).

+---
 ## ```chem-py-project/project/lib/datatypes.py```
 This contains the custom data types that are or have been used in the program.